Server-Client #

 Further reading: The Architecture of Open Source Applications: nginx, nginx documentation

-Online Boutique (microservices demo) #
+Online Boutique (microservices) #

-Further reading: Google Cloud architecture: e-commerce microservices
+Further reading: GitHub repository, Google Cloud Architecture Center: e-commerce microservices